-3. They Prevent and Treat Malnutrition
+3. They prevent and treat malnutrition

-4. They Embrace the Philosophy of Person-Centered Values
+4. They embrace the philosophy of person-centered values

-Person-centered care — also referred to as person-directed care — promotes choice, dignity, respect, self-determination and purposeful living.
+Person-centered care — also referred to as person-directed care — promotes choice, dignity, respect, self-determination, and purposeful living.

 This helps residents maintain a sense of dignity and control in the long-term care setting.

-This includes the use of the least restrictive diet and providing patient-directed care.
+This includes the use of the least restrictive diet and the practice of patient-directed care.

 RDs can also help steer long-term care facilities away from an institutionalized feel by creating a home-like dining environment and implementing flexible mealtimes with restaurant-style dining.